TarasMazepa/stax/README.md

 ### stax delete-gone-branches
 Deletes local branches with gone remotes.
 Useful when you are using `stax-commit` which pushes all the branches.
 So once they are merged and deleted from the remote you can clean up local branches.

+### stax pull
+Switching to main branch, pull all the changes, deleting gone branches and switching to original branch.